Aliases for SMAD3 Gene

 GeneCards Summary for SMAD3 Gene

 SMAD3 (SMAD Family Member 3) is a Protein Coding gene.
-Diseases associated with SMAD3 include smad3-related loeys-dietz syndrome and smad3-related thoracic aortic aneurysms and aortic dissections.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with SMAD3 include loeys-dietz syndrome 3 and smad3-related loeys-dietz syndrome.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is SMAD1.

 UniProtKB/Swiss-Prot for SMAD3 Gene